 Already, 270 companies have made commitments in line with reaching net-zero emissions by 2050 through the SBTi’s campaign, led by the SBTi in partnership with the UN Global Compact and the We Mean Business coalition.

 Greenstone’s sustainability reporting software collects the robust and verifiable data required to inform setting an SBT and its support team provides clients with guidance on committing to and setting SBTs for their organisations.
-Once set, clients can use Greenstone’s software to manage and track progress against targets over time.
+Once set, clients can use Greenstone’s sustainability reporting software to manage and track progress against targets over time.